eslint-stylistic/eslint-stylistic/docs/guide/migration.md

 For production projects, we would recommend waiting a bit longer, until ESLint officially announces the deprecation list.

-At the current stage, the packages are already useable.
-We are more then happy to see you start trying them out and give us feedback.
+At the current stage, the packages are already usable.
+We are more than happy to see you start trying them out and giving us feedback.

 The benefits of migrating:

-- Future-proof, the rules in core will no longer be updated and might be removed at some point.
+- Future-proof; the rules in core will no longer be updated and might be removed at some point.
 The maintenance work will be shifted to here.
-- Clear scope of rules, you can see more clearly what rules are related to code style by the prefix `@stylistic/`
+- Clear scope of rules; you can see more clearly what rules are related to code style by the prefix `@stylistic/`
-- Better IDE experience, you can config your IDE to [hide the error messages for code style rules](/guide/faq#the-error-messages-squiggly-lines-for-code-style-are-annoying) with scoping and does require to list manually.
+- Better IDE experience; you can configure your IDE to [hide the error messages for code style rules](/guide/faq#the-error-messages-squiggly-lines-for-code-style-are-annoying) with scoping and not require listing manually.

 ::: tip
 Check the [project progress](/contribute/project-progress) first to learn more about the current status of this project.